conduktor/conduktor-coding-challenge/backend-engineers/README.md

-# We're hiring Scala/Kafka Software Engineers! 👨‍💻 👩‍💻
+# Engineering coding challenge 👨‍💻 👩‍💻

-Don't hesitate to do the challenges presented here and tell us: jobs@conduktor.io!

-We're hiring Software Engineers familiar with the Apache Kafka ecosystem (as Developers & Ops) and Scala/ZIO.

-- Job description to read: [Software Engineers](https://jobs.lever.co/conduktor/cd77a517-cb07-4f1c-8ec4-ec5b16d33f11).
-- Please read this if you want to apply: [How our Application process works?](../application-process.md).
-This is necessary to ensure your application process will be smooth.
+Please find below instructions for our coding challenge.
+This is a core part of our interview process and is designed to give you insight into the real-life projects we work on here at Conduktor.

 # The Challenge

-Conduktor is a software company centered around Apache Kafka.
+We build tools that truly unleash the power of Apache Kafka.
+For this challenge we would like you to build a mini-Conduktor API.
+Please find our instructions and requirements below.

 ## Business requirements: a mini-Conduktor API

-Write an API (with several endpoints) to:
+We would like you to write an API (with several endpoints) to:

 - Connect to an Apache Kafka cluster
 - List its topics with metadata